nobuyamaguchi/nobuyamaguchi.github.io/index.md

 # Nobu Yamaguchi
 ## Data Science Graduate Student at UC Berkeley

-I am an experienced Senior Technology Manager with innovative mindset and skills in creating new business, project leadership and management accounting.

 I'm studying data science including applied machine learning, NLP, data visualization and experiments and causality at UC Berkeley School of Information (Master of Information and Data Science).

 [link to LinkedIn](https://www.linkedin.com/in/nobu-yamaguchi/)